-- 13. Power-up the bank control panel and download the appropriate clipping file into the bank controller, following instructions. - 14.
+- 13. Power-up the bank control panel and if needed, verify unit has correct software.
+If not, download appropriate clipping file into the bank controller and modules.
+Contact ClimaCool Technical Service with questions. - 14.
 Power up each module control panel, turn OFF the two toggle switches located on the inside bottom of the low voltage side of the module electrical panel.
 Download the appropriate clipping file into the module controllers, following the instructions. - 15.
 Check for proper line or high voltage values at each module input power block, and the 24 VAC low voltage values for correctness (+/- 10% of nominal values). - 16.
 On 208/230V units, confirm transformer(s) are properly tapped for the measured incoming power supply. - 17.
 Use refrigerant gauge set suitable for the high pressure R-410A, and hook up to the suction and discharge ports of each module's compressor stages separately.
 Bump start the compressors either by depressing the contactor manually, or by using the manual run commands from the Bank Control Panel, (found in the FN 7, or the service menu).
 Bump the compressor only for 1-2 seconds to ensure the correct rotation of the scroll compressors (indicated by a rising highside pressure and a falling suction pressure).